We Are Secure

 Supporting Youth – Resources for educators, parents, policymakers, and practitioners

-Synthesis on youth access to connectivity, devices, and skills in Ontario (2021).
+Ontario snapshot of youth access to connectivity, devices, and skills—with equity-focused recommendations.

 Read Brief

-Community-led research on affordability gaps and digital access in Canada (2019).
+Community-led research on affordability gaps and what’s needed for fair digital access.

 Read Report